sanxibengbeng/code-generator/README.md

    python app.py
    ```

-2. Open your browser and navigate to `http://127.0.0.1:5000`
+2. Open your browser and navigate to `http://127.0.0.1:8080`

 3. Upload a UI design image using the web interface

+4. Select your preferred model and processing mode (streaming or non-streaming)

-4. Click "Generate Code" to start the process
+5. Click "Generate Code" to start the process

-5. Monitor the progress in real-time
+6. Monitor the progress in real-time

-6. Once complete, view or download the generated HTML, CSS, and JavaScript files
+7. Once complete, view or download the generated HTML, CSS, and JavaScript files

+8. Review processing metrics (tokens, time, etc.)

 ## 🔍 Technical Details